Safe transport routes for liquids and gases

 The demands regarding modern pipes are constantly increasing.
 Pipelines in extreme sea depth require robust and safe pipes.
 The future use of gas pipelines as pressure tanks requires larger diameters, thicker walls and the use of high-strength steels.

 In order to maintain technological leadership in such an environment, pipe manufacturers must consistently optimise their joining processes and put them to the test from time to time.
-It is a good thing to have a partner who has profound know-how of almost all welding processes and extensive experience in pipe construction.
+It is a good thing to have a partner who has profound know-how of almost all welding processes and extensive experience in pipeline construction.

 Optimising joining processes

 Sometimes just a few modifications to the welding parameters and the monitoring of the welding process are sufficient to increase process reliability.
-This is particularly important in pipe construction, because defective joining processes often lead to expensive reworking measures or even complaints.
+This is particularly important in pipeline construction, because defective joining processes often lead to expensive reworking measures or even complaints.

 Introducing new procedures